chiradeep/netscaler-aws-automation/scenarios/autoscale_vpx_2/README.md

     - route table for private subnets
     - ~~NAT Gateway per AZ~~.
 NAT Gateways take up scarce Elastic IPs.
 We will create a NAT Instance and route private subnet traffic destined to the Internet through the NAT instance

+* Pre-allocated Elastic IPs to be mapped to the autoscaled VPX [`eip.tf`]
+* Autoscaled VPX deployment in the public / private subnets  [ `vpx.tf` ]
+    - Launch lifecycle hook calls a lambda function that attaches additional ENIs and performs initialization on the freshly launched VPX
+* Alarm and Scaling Policy configuration for the VPX ASG [`alarms.tf`]
+* Stats lambda function to pull lb vserver stats from all VPX and post them to CloudWatch [`stats_lambda.tf`]
 * Workload Autoscaling Group (`workload_asg.tf`) deployed in the private subnets, in the default security group.
 The instances are Ubuntu 16 instances with Apache2
-* Autoscaled VPX deployment in the public / private subnets
-    - Launch lifecycle hook calls a lambda function that attaches additional ENIs and performs initialization on the freshly launched VPX
-* Alarm and Scaling Policy configuration for the VPX ASG
-* Stats lambda function to pull lb vserver stats from all VPX and post them to CloudWatch
-* Workload autoscaling Lambda function to reconfigure  VPX(s) when workload autoscaling group changes
+* Workload autoscaling Lambda function to reconfigure  VPX(s) when workload autoscaling group changes [`autoscale_lambda.tf`]
 	- Deployed in private subnet
-	- NAT Gateway allows access to all AWS services except S3
+	- NAT Instance allows access to all AWS services except S3
 	- IAM role has policies allowing access to S3 buckets, EC2 API to read VPX and ASG configuration
-	- CloudWatch events are hooked up to lambda invocation.
+	- Autoscaling CloudWatch events are hooked up to lambda invocation.
 	- Lambda environment variables are derived from defaults or VPX config
 	- DynamoDb table for Mutual exclusion
-* VPC Endpoint to AWS S3, allowing workload autoscaling lambda access to S3
+	- VPC Endpoint to AWS S3, allowing workload autoscaling lambda access to S3 [`vpc_endpoint.tf`]
-* A periodic CloudWatch event (see `invoke.tf`) that triggers the workload autoscaling ambda function every 5 minutes.
+	- A periodic CloudWatch event (see `invoke.tf`) that triggers the workload autoscaling ambda function every 5 minutes.
 This is to provoke the initial VPX LB configuration.
 The periodic invocation should also take care of those scenarios where the regular lambda invocation failed due to various reasons
 * A Linux jumpbox in the public subnet with security group rules allowing it access to the VPX private ENIs and ssh access from the Internet.
-Jumpbox has an auto-assigned public IP.
+Jumpbox has an auto-assigned public IP.[`jumpbox.tf`]

 <img src="../../docs/vpx_autoscale.png" width="720"/>

 # Pre-requisites
 AWS account with sufficient privileges to create all the above.

 * Run `terraform get` to initialize the modules.
-* Build the lambda binary and the config zip:
+* Build the lambda zips and the config zip:

 ```